Area : 2.8 km (1.1 sq miles).

 Rani Padmini’s Palace

 Rani Padmini’s Palace is from which Alauddin Khilji was allowed to see a reflection of the Rani Padmini (also known as Padmawati) in a mirror at such an angle that even if he turns back he could not see the room.
 Khilji was warned by the Rani’s husband Rawal Ratan Singh that if he turned back they would cut his neck.

 Kumbha Shyam Temple

 This temple was built in 1448 AD by Maharana Kumbha.
-The top of temple was made of solid stone with cutting design on it.
-This temple located just in front of main entrance gate of Meera Temple.
+The top of the temple was made of solid stone with cutting the design on it.
+This temple located just in front of the main entrance gate of Meera Temple.

 Kalika Mata Temple

 An 8th century Hindu Temple within the Chittorgarh Fort.
 It predates Maharana Pratap and has thousands of visitors every day.
 The goddess Bhadrakai worshipped at this temple, clan goddess of Panwar clan.